yzeng810/smash-website/README.md

 - Classes  & Relations
   - Look at all the figures as a whole
-    - Overall, each person is classified into one of the three groups: influential politics, influential pianists, or influential religious figures.
+    - Overall, each person is classified into one of the three groups: influential politians, influential pianists, or influential religious figures.
     - Each person has life stories
     - Each person has contributions
     - Each person's name is listed under the group it belongs to (at the index page)
-  - Look at each group (influential politics, influential pianists, and influential religious figures)
+  - Look at each group (influential politians, influential pianists, and influential religious figures)
     - Each group has a group title
     - Each group has a subtitle that briefly describes the group
     - Each group has a preface